botimize/botimize-sdk-js/README.md

 ## Setup

 * Create a free account at [Botimize](http://botimize.io) to get an API key.
-Or you can talk to our botimize helper [Telegram Helper](http://t.me/Botimize_helper_bot) to create a public project.
+Or you can talk to our botimize helper [Telegram Helper](http://t.me/Botimize_helper_bot) and [Facebook Helper](https://github.com/botimize/botimize-sdk-js.git) to create a public project.
 * Install botimize SDK with `npm`:

   ```shell